bobbygraham/Fantasy-Football-Opportunity-Analysis/README.md

 # Fantasy-Football-Opportunity-Analysis
 This program seeks to assess relative performance of NFL teams against each position group.

 This program is for personal use only.
+It is written to run in Jupyter Notebooks.

 It uses a modified version of the strength of schedule function used in college football.

 https://en.wikipedia.org/wiki/Strength_of_schedule